Senior High Band Camp

 - Things to bring: instrument mutes, reeds or other accessories, linens (sheets, pillow, blanket, towels, wash cloths), toiletries, rain gear, comfortable walking shoes, SWIM SUIT.

-- Things NOT to bring: no tobacco products, alcohol, fireworks, skateboards, rollerblades, rollershoes, hoverboards, or laser pointers.
+- Things NOT to bring: no tobacco and/or vape products, alcohol, fireworks, skateboards, rollerblades, rollershoes, hoverboards, or laser pointers.
 Cell phones must remain off during classes, assemblies, and other camp functions.

 - Dress Code: typical school clothing.
 Shorts are permitted.
 ATU building regulations require that shoes be worn in all campus buildings.
 Concert uniform is "Sunday Dress" and includes at least a dress shirt and tie for men.
 Coats/suits are preferred.
 School clothes are appropriate for the dance.